brazier-dev/hikari-flare/docs/source/guides/converters.md

     def from_str(self, obj: str) -> int:
         return int(obj)

+# Add the converter to `flare`.
+Without this, the type will not be converted
+# with the converter.
 flare.add_converter(
     int,          # The typehint this converter is used for.
     IntConverter  # The converter class.